Top 10 most economical family cars 2021

 Suzuki Swace Estate

-Under the skin, the Suzuki Swace is virtually identical to the Toyota Prius, as both cars use the exact same petrol-electric hybrid tech.
-As a result, the new Swace estate promises to be a very efficient family car, with Suzuki saying it’ll do 64.2mpg.
+The Suzuki Swace is virtually identical to the Toyota Corolla, and both cars use the exact same petrol-electric hybrid tech as the Toyota Prius.
+As a result, the new Swace estate promises to be a very efficient family car, with Suzuki saying it’ll do over 60mpg.

 In addition to the good fuel economy, the Swace impresses with its sturdy and spacious interior and decent kit list – for a majority of buyers, the entry-level trim will come with pretty much all the tech they’ll need.
 Because the Swace is an estate-only car, it means there’s also a really spacious boot, so there’s plenty of room for the paraphernalia of parents with young children.